aarontoy/data_commons_subsampling/README.md

 Triplicates from 23 breast cancer patients with luminal a, luminal b, triple-negative, and HER2-positive subtypes.
 Please refer to metadata.csv for patient, replicate, and subtype associations.

 Using space ranger - files needed for space ranger is explained here - https://www.10xgenomics.com/support/software/space-ranger/analysis/inputs/input-overview

+Can use this dataset from 10x Genomics - but you do need to give them your email address: https://www.10xgenomics.com/datasets/pancreatic-cancer-with-xenium-human-multi-tissue-and-cancer-panel-1-standard